chakra-ui/panda/website/pages/docs/migration/stitches.md

 })
 ```

 Notice that in Panda, you don't need to use the `$` prefix to access the tokens.
-If you really want to use the `$` prefix, update the name of the token.
+If you really want to use the `$` prefix, you can either update the name of the token:

 ```diff
 export default defineConfig({